Jpickard1/Hypergraph-Analysis-Toolbox/docs/index.rst

 higher-order structures.
 HAT implements tensor-based methods for the analysis of higher-order observability/controllability, coupling, similarity measures, and other structural properties.
 HAT contains methods for the following hypergraph tasks:

-1. Construction
+1. Construction and Visualization
-2. Visualization
-3. Expansion and numeric representation
+3. Graph Expansions and Numeric Representations
 4. Structural Properties
-5. Observability/Controllability
+5. Dynamics, Observability, and Controllability
 6. Similarity Measures

 This software was designed to analyze higher-order biological data, such as chromatin structures observed with Pore-C. The capabilities and use cases of HAT are outlined in `this PLOS Computational Biology article <https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1011190>`_.